openforcefield/open-forcefield-tools/README.md

 ### Physical property datasets

-A `PhysicalPropertyDataset` is a collection of `PhysicalPropertyMeasurement` objects that are related in some way.
+A `PhysicalPropertyDataset` is a collection of `MeasuredPhysicalProperty` objects that are related in some way.
 ```python
 dataset = PhysicalPropertyDataset([measurement1, measurement2])
 ```